everything you ever needed to know about the Troy Ounce...

 Adam Smith, in "An Inquiry into the Nature and Causes of the Wealth of Nations" (1776) states that in the time of Charlemagne (8th Century), the fair of Troyes was internationally famous and the French livre (French for "pound") contained a Troyes pound of silver.
 It is also interesting to note that the Roman pound was divided into twelve equal ounces of (approx) 27.264g.
 Perhaps our units of weight have even more ancient origins...

-In this system, as with more ancient systems, silver weight and monetary value were tied together: One pound of money contained exactly one Troy Pound of silver.
-A pound contained 20 shillings or 240 pennies - and the silver pennies contained one pennyweight - or 1/240 of a Troy Pound - of silver.
 It makes absolute sense that the standard of the fair of Troyes became the standard dictated by an English King born in France and who had substantial French holdings.
 (We also forget, with our modern systems of paper and electronic money, that in old times money was a commodity measured by weight and derived entirely from the weight of real goods.)

 Oxford English Dictionary cites references to the term Troy Ounce in literature dating back to the year 1390.
 OED mentions furthermore that the Troy Ounce / Troy Pound was also used to weigh bread.
 Dictionary.com mentions that Troy weights were used to weigh grain - and this makes sense as the original grains as a unit weight were derived from the weight of actual grains of cereal crops!
-The old system is not entirely obsolete - while researching this article I found grain products for sale online weighed in Troy Ounces - though whether this is through revival or survival of the old Troy system, I know not.
+The old system is not entirely obsolete - while researching this article I actually found grain products for sale online weighed in Troy Ounces - though whether this is through revival or survival of the old Troy system, I know not.

 The term "Avoirdupois" comes from Old French meaning "goods of weight" - and according to Russ Rowlett seems to derive from around 1300 when it replaced the "Mercantile Pound" of 15 Troy Ounces.
 According to Rowlett, the Avoirdupois weights derived from an Italian system of the late 13th century.

-Troy Pounds and Ounces were also used by Apothecaries to weigh medicines - only Apothecaries used different subdivisions of the ounce (scruples and drams) and so the Aopthecaries' weights were considered to be their own system.
+Troy Pounds and Ounces were also used by Apothecaries to weigh medicines - only Apothecaries used different subdivisions of the ounce (scruples and drams) and so the Apothecaries' weights were considered to be their own system.

 Discrepancies between various systems of weight have been an ongoing problem for hundreds if not thousands of years and must have been a cause of interminable confusion and quarrel throughout history.
 In 1631 Braithwait wrote "A trite discourse of weights and measures: most ponderously dividing them into trois and averdepois." (source - Oxford English Dictionary).